Skip to main content

 Vocal Ensemble is an extracurricular group that meets after school on Tuesdays throughout the year.
 As a small group of singers, the ensemble prepares more modern and contemporary pieces that span different genres of music.
 Students will work on vocal technique at both an independent and group level to prepare for performances.

-• Advisors: Alison Douglas and Matt Giarretta
+• Advisors: Matt Giarretta and Leigh Currie

 • Advisor: Kady Johnson